joepetrowski/opengov-cli/README.md

 ## Notes

-1. This hardcodes the dispatch time to be `After(10)`.
-Will update to make it configurable.
-2. This returns four calls, but they can actually be submitted in any order.
+1. This returns four calls, but they can actually be submitted in any order.
 But if dispatching a whitelisted call, the Fellowship referendum will have to enact (whitelisting the call) before the public one does.
 The preimages do not need to be submitted in order to start the referenda, but they will eventually in order to enact.

 ## Example